In This Article

 What is Xanax (Alprazolam)?

 Xanax, also known as Alprazolam, is an FDA-approved prescription medicine.
 It is used to treat the symptoms of anxiety, panic disorder, and anxiety associated with depression.
-It belongs to a class of anti-anxiety medications called antianxiety agents and anxiolytics, and it is a benzodiazepine.

 - Muscle tension

 - Difficulty concentrating

 - Heart palpitations

 If you are diagnosed with GAD, you should consult a doctor and pharmacist about the best prescription for you.
 Note that Xanax can be addictive.

 It’s important to talk to a healthcare professional if you have concerns regarding the use of the drug or if you have a history of addiction.
 You and your doctor can explore other less addictive treatment options.

 Like all medications, there are some side effects to taking Xanax.
 Some of these are more severe than others.
 Some of the most common side effects of Xanax include, but are not limited to, the following: